Lettuce Β· the diet plan for hungry AI

 Connect your agent

-For individual devs and small teams.
-Add a repo from the dashboard, point your agent at the Lettuce MCP endpoint, watch the token bill drop.
+For solo devs and small teams.
+Add a repo, point your agent at the Lettuce MCP endpoint, watch the token bill drop.
 No CLI to install.

 # Add a repo from the dashboard, then: